stackhpc/s3-active-storage-prototype/README.md

     // - optional, defaults to a simple 1D array
     "shape": [20, 5],

-    // Indicates whether the data is in C order (row major) or Fortran order (column major, indicated by 'F')
+    // Indicates whether the data is in C order (row major)
+    // or Fortran order (column major, indicated by 'F')
     // - optional, defaults to 'C'
     "order": "C|F",

-    // An array of [start, end, stride] tuples (one per element of "shape") indicating the data to operate on
+    // An array of [start, end, stride] tuples indicating the data to be operated on
+    // (if given, you must supply one tuple per element of "shape")
     // - optional, defaults to the whole array "selection": [
         [0, 19, 2],